bitburner-official/bitburner-src/markdown/bitburner.ns.getscriptram.md

 RAM cost: 0.1 GB

 Returns the amount of RAM required to run the specified script on the target server.
-Returns 0 if the script does not exist.
+Returns 0 if the script does not exist, has syntax errors or import errors.